 Tsjernobyl in short

 Chernobyl was an ordinary town in a wooded area in Ukraine.
-On April 26, 1986, the whole world got to know this insignificant town because of the explosion of reactor 4 at the Chernobyl nuclear power plant.
+On April 26, 1986, the whole world got to know this insignificant town because of the nuclear disaster caused by the explosion of reactor 4 at the Chernobyl nuclear power plant.

 Despite the fact that therer is still radiation, the area an now be visited safely.
 It's perfectly possible to visit Chernobyl from Kiev.
 There is also the possibility to spend the night in the closed zone.

 On the first day of our trip we ate something in town after we arrived and then went to bed early as our day trip to Chernobyl was planned for the next day.

 On Friday morning we were expected at hotel Dnipro at 7.30 am.
 There we were welcomed by our guide Alex from "Gamma Travel", the travel organisation we used to book Chernobyl tour from Kiev.

 You cannot visit Chernobyl unplanned, nor can you just book it a few days in advance or when you are already in Kiev.

 In principle, you are only allowed to enter the 30-km zone (the "Chernobyl exclusion zone") with an official guide.
 It is therefore advisable to book visit Chernobyl via the internet a few weeks prior to your departure.

 The travel company requested our passports and proof of our health insurance well in advance, as they need to arrange all necessary official government documentation in time.